michaltakac/michaltakac/README.md

 In 2020, I was Visiting Student at [UC Berkeley](https://www.berkeley.edu/) at [Institute of Transportation Studies](https://its.berkeley.edu/).

-During my PhD, I tought JavaScript programming in two courses, one for undergrads and another for graduate students.
-Additionally to that, I also tought Java and a presentation skills course there.
+During my PhD, I taught JavaScript programming in two courses, one for undergrads and another for graduate students.
+Additionally to that, I also taught Java and a presentation skills course there.

 Before that...